Warnings and watches issued overnight as wild weather hits

-The latest updates on Friday from 1News as more heavy rain hits an already-sodden North Island.
+The latest updates from Friday as heavy rain and thunderstorms hit an already-sodden North Island.

 What you need to know: